giancosta86/Aurora/README.md

 # Aurora

-*Elegant Gradle projects for GitHub and Bintray*
+*Elegant Gradle projects for the JVM*

 ## Introduction